mozilla-services/powerhose/docs/source/index.rst

 .. image:: images/medium-powerhose.png
    :align: right

-Powerhose is a single master / multiple worker zmq lib, that can be used to push some work to specialized workers.
+Powerhose is a single master / multiple worker ZeroMQ library, that can be used to push some work to specialized workers.

+ZeroMQ is mainly used as an IPC library, so the master and the workers can interact, but since ZeroMQ can use TCP as a transport, Powerhose can also work with distant workers.

-Powerhose uses Circus to manage the life of workers.
+Powerhose uses `Circus <http://circus.readthedocs.org>`_ to manage the life of workers.

+If you have CPU-Bound tasks that could be performed in a specialized C++ program for example, Powerhose is a library you could use to ease your life

 If you are curious about why we wrote this library see :ref:`why`.